The Benefits of Emotional Intelligence

 Emotional Intelligence Podcast

 Because emotional intelligence skills really are that important, I decided to devote an entire episode of the Love, Happiness and Success Podcast to helping you understand emotional intelligence and how to improve emotional intelligence.
-In order to make this as meaningful and genuinely helpful as possible, I recruited two of my colleagues: Meagan T., MA, LMFT, and Linda P., MA, LMFT, both of whom specialize in emotional intelligence assessment and emotional intelligence coaching.
+In order to make this as meaningful and genuinely helpful as possible, I recruited two of my colleagues: Meagan Terry, MA, LMFT, and Linda P., MA, LMFT, both of whom specialize in emotional intelligence assessment and emotional intelligence coaching.

 Together, we discussed: